 This demand will be affected by changes in the legislative and regulative environment.
 For example, changes to regulatory procedures operated by the Financial Conduct Authority could affect the supply of non-statutory solutions and in turn the demand for statutory debt solutions.

-Key users of AiB’s insolvency statistics are: AiB itself, which has policy responsibility for personal insolvencies in Scotland and devolved areas of corporate insolvency; the insolvency profession; debt advice agencies; media organisations; academics; creditors and the general public.
+Key users of AiB’s debt solution statistics are: AiB itself, which has policy responsibility for statutory debt solutions in Scotland; the insolvency profession; debt advice agencies; media organisations; academics; creditors and the general public.

 All formal insolvency procedures entered into by a company, a partnership or an individual are required by law to be reported to the appropriate body, so the statistics should be a complete record of statutory insolvency in Scotland.

-Checks are in place to identify and remove duplication of cases when extracting data from the administrative systems, to make sure that returns cover all debt management solutions, and to check consistency within tables and between related tables.
+Data validation processes are in place to identify and resolve erroneous data inputs and duplication of cases or when extracting data from the administrative systems, to make sure that returns cover all debt solutions, and to check the accuracy and consistency within tables and between related tables.

 Timeliness and punctuality

-The Scottish Statutory Debt Solutions Statistics are published on the second Wednesday of the month following the end of the month being reported on.
-This publication date allows receipt of all the data inputs and sufficient time for quality assurance of the data extracts, tabulating records and completing the compliation of the statistical release.
+The Scottish Statutory Debt Solutions Statistics (monthly series) are published on the second Wednesday of the month following the end of the month being reported on.
+This publication date allows receipt of all the data inputs and sufficient time for quality assurance of the data extracts, tabulating records and completing the compilation of the statistical release.
+This means there is a maximum of two weeks lag between the end of the month and the publication of the monthly Scottish Statutory Debt Solutions Statistics.
+The exact publication date will be pre-announced through a 12-month release calendar, giving a specific release date at least four weeks in advance where practicable – Official statistics: forthcoming publications - gov.scot (www.gov.scot)

 Accessibility and clarity

-The Scottish Statutory Debt Solutions Statistics are available free of charge to the end user on the AiB website.
-They are released via the website.
-Contact details can be found in the "Experimental Statistics" sheet within this Excel file for any specific data requests.
+The monthly Scottish Statutory Debt Solutions Statistics are available free of charge to the end user on the AiB website.
+They are published as a PDF via the website.
+The accompanying tables are also published in the Excel format.
+Contact details can be found at the beginning of our publication report for any specific data requests.

-Changes in legislation and policy can affect the extent to which comparisons can be made over time for individual data series.
-Where such changes are known, they have been highlighted in the commentary and in the general background notes.
+However, changes in legislation and policy may affect the extent to which comparisons can be made over time for individual data series.
+Such change might cause breaks in time series so that statistics from before and after the change are not comparable.
+Where such changes are known, they have been highlighted in the commentary and in the general background notes along with the implications for use made clear.

-Can figures in this publication series be compared with statistics in Scottish Insolvency Statistics reports?
+Can figures in this publication series be compared with published statistics in Scottish Statutory Debt Solutions Statistics publications?

-Figures for April 2019 to March 2020 and April 2020 to March 2021 presented in this release remain provisional.
+Figures for April 2020 to February 2021 presented in this release remain provisional until final validation in July 2021.
 Therefore, caution is needed when interpreting these figures.

 With this caveat in mind, both sets of quarterly and annual figures can be compared.
 Detailed time-series data for the latest Official Statistics publication can be found in the following link: